-- All SLOs must be assessed by a measure specific to the outcome addressed.

-- During the approval consideration process, the committee should review:

-- o the type of assessment used and its alignment with the SLO, and

-- when assessments are measured using rubrics, specific statements regarding how the rubric was developed and how it is administered.

-- The following are reported by program faculty as the assessment types they are using to measure SLOs:

-- Course-embedded assignments/exams

-- Final Paper/Project/Presentation

-- Capstone assignment
+- All SLOs must be assessed by a measure specific to the outcome addressed. - During the approval consideration process, the committee should review: - $\circ$ the type of assessment used and its alignment with the SLO, and - when assessments are measured using rubrics, specific statements regarding how the rubric was developed and how it is administered. - The following assessment types are used to measure SLOs: - Course-embedded assignments/exams - Final Paper/Project/Presentation - Capstone assignment - Standardized exams - Evaluations of student performance/competency reviews - Practica/Internships - Portfolios - External Reviews - Other critiques, weekly journals, seminars, etc.

-- Course grades

-- Course grades are appropriate to assess individual SLOs only under the following conditions

-- the course grade focuses almost exclusively on a single SLO,

-- the course grade is based entirely on performance criteria rather than extraneous factors such as attendance,

-- performance is calibrated according to a faculty-approved rubric

-- Standardized exams

-- Evaluations

-- Practica/Internships

-- Surveys

-- Portfolios

-- External Reviews

-- Exit interview

-- Other critiques, weekly journals, seminars, etc.